mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 An important advantage of the web applications over the desktop applications is the ease of deployment.
 End users access the application that is stored on a remote server.
 The only requirement on the client side is a web browser.
-Developers and administrators can easily push new version to the server and users always access up-to-date application.
+Developers and administrators can easily push a new version to the server and users always access the up-to-date application.
 This is especially important in the large-scale deployments, like corporate intranets or control rooms in scientific facilities, where the application has to be delivered to tenths of users.

 In case of the TangoJS Panel application deployment planning a few aspect have to be considered.
-Existing Tango installation needs to be accessible from TangoJS backend server.
-The backend server should also have access to some sort of users directory, like e.g. LDAP.
+The existing Tango installation needs to be accessible from TangoJS backend server.
+The backend server should also has access to some sort of users' directory, like e.g. LDAP.
 This is needed for authentication and authorization purposes. mTango can be used on server side to perform these tasks.
 The Panel application communicates with mTango via AJAX calls.
 Although mTango is released with an embedded Tomcat servlet container, a separate container gives offers greater flexibility and better configuration options.

-The frontend part, which is TangoJS Panel application itself, has to be stored in a ordinary web server.
+The frontend part, which is a TangoJS Panel application itself, has to be stored in a ordinary web server.
 Since no server-side processing is required, any server can be used.
 Possible examples are Apache, nginx or Node.js-based `http-server` package.